ParthaPratimBanik/An-Automatic-Nucleus-Segmentation-and-CNN-Model-based-Classification-Method-of-White-Blood-Cell/README.md

 The code of WBC nucleus segmentation, localization and cropping method are shared in *"wbc_nucleus_seg_localz"* directory.
 Please see the code and run it on MATLAB (Recommended Version: MATLAB 2017a or 2019a or above).

-The code of the dataset generation of cropped WBC image, training of CNN modeland inference of the trained model are shared in *"wbc_classif_cnn_model"* directory.
+The code of the dataset generation of cropped WBC image, training of CNN model and inference of the trained model are shared in *"wbc_classify_cnn_model"* directory.

 ## **Limitations:**
 1. The proposed WBC nucleus and localization method cannot segment and localize __joint WBCs__.